 In Fallout 1, rescuing Sinthia at the hotel in Junktown will get the player a 'reward'… whichever the main character's gender may be.

 Generation Xerox: Everyone from the original Vault 13 Dweller's bloodline seems to have pure Badass embedding in their genes.
-First there is the original Vault Dweller, who stops a plot to turn the population of the Wasteland into super mutants by destroying 2 underground lairs, saves quite a few communities along the way, and ends up as the chief of a tribe, before going adventuring again in old age, presumably dying somewhere out in the wastes.
-Then, 80 years later, their grandchild stops a plot to commit a holocaust on the Wasteland by blowing up an oil rig, again saving some developing communities along the way, and ends up becoming head of a new civilization.
-And in one of the endings in Fallout 2, you father a bastard-child with one of the women from the Bishop crime family, who, already at age 13, takes control over the family, and leads it to victory over New Reno's other crime families and, despite been a powerful mafia boss in crime ridden city at a time where the average lifespan is about 35 years, manages to live the age of 73, where he dies peacefully in his sleep.
-This ending was confirmed as canon in New Vegas, by Bruce Isaac, who fled town after steeling from the casino and sleeping with Mr. Bishops' daughter.
+First there is the Vault Dweller, who stops a plot to turn the population of the Wasteland into super mutants by destroying two underground lairs, saves quite a few communities along the way, and ends up as the chief of a newly formed tribe, before going adventuring again in old age, presumably dying somewhere out in the wastes.
+Then, 80 years later, his grandchild, the Chosen One, stops a plot to commit a holocaust on the Wasteland by blowing up an oil rig, again saving some developing communities along the way, and ends up becoming head of a new society (New Arroyo).
+And in one of the endings in Fallout 2, the Chosen One fathers a bastard-child with one of the Bishop women from the Bishop crime family, who, already at age 13, takes control over the family, and leads it to victory over New Reno's other crime families and, despite being a powerful Mafia boss in a crime ridden city at a time where the average lifespan is low, manages to live the age of 73, where he dies peacefully in his sleep.
+This ending was confirmed as canon in New Vegas, by Bruce Isaac, who fled town after stealing from the casino and sleeping with Mr. Bishop's daughter.

-Likewise, the Cassidys are also hardasses with a tendency to associate with legendarily awesome people.
+Likewise, the Cassidy clan are also hardasses with a tendency to associate with legendarily awesome people.

 And of course because this is Fallout, the prewar governments love of genetic engineering, though great, doesn't hold a candle to the prewar love of nukes.